 Some banks charge monthly fees to keep a checking or savings account open with them.
-These fees can often be waived automatically if you meet certain criteria established by your bank, such as setting up direct deposit or keeping a minimum amount in the account.
+These monthly fees can often be waived automatically if you meet certain criteria established by your bank, such as setting up direct deposit or keeping a minimum amount in the account.

 That means if you consistently pay monthly maintenance fees, you’ll spend between $60–$144 each year, and possibly more.

 Not all banks charge a monthly fee.
 Monthly maintenance fees charged by banks cover any costs associated with maintaining your account, including operating costs and add-ons, such as overdraft protection, out-of-network ATM coverage, early direct deposit, and other perks.